Core API

 • event_processor_class – A factory for an EventProcessor implementation taking the config

-• update_processor_class – A factory for an UpdateProcessor implementation taking the sdk key, config, and FeatureStore implementation
+• update_processor_class – A factory for an UpdateProcessor implementation taking the config, a FeatureStore implementation, and a threading Event to signal readiness.

 • diagnostic_opt_out – Unless this field is set to True, the client will send some diagnostics data to the LaunchDarkly servers in order to assist in the development of future SDK improvements.
 These diagnostics consist of an initial payload containing some details of SDK in use, the SDK’s configuration, and the platform the SDK is being run on, as well as periodic information on irregular occurrences such as dropped events.